paccanarolab/Side-effect-Frequencies/README.md

 **Data collection**.
 If you want to parse the original files from SIDER 4.1.
 Notice that this part of the code requires data from http://sideeffects.embl.de/ and drugs need to be filtered using propietary data from https://www.whocc.no/atc_ddd_index/ (commercial).

 **Data analysis**.
 Contains a step-by-step Matlab R2018a code to run our matrix decomposition algorithm.
+This also contains .mat files of the matrices (frequencies and post-marketing associations) built for our study.

 ## Dependencies